Help for Brisbane’s First Homebuyers!

 5. Government incentives for first home buyers – Are you eligible?

-State Government – First Homebuyers Grant: The Queensland Government offers first homebuyers a $20,000 cash incentive to buy (or build) a BRAND NEW property.
+State Government – First Homebuyers Grant: The Queensland Government offers first homebuyers a $15,000 cash incentive to buy (or build) a BRAND NEW property.
 The grant applies to home purchases up to $750,000.
-There were no changes to the first home owner grant in the recent State Budget (and the grant is still available after 30 June 2019).
 For more information click here

 Federal Government – First Home Super Saver Scheme: Designed to help first home buyers save for a deposit by allowing them to make voluntary contributions into their super fund, which can later be withdrawn (including any earnings) to help fund their home purchase.
-A maximum of $30,000 can be contributed to the scheme over 2 or more years.
+From July 1, 2022 a maximum of $50,000 can be contributed to the scheme over 2 or more years.
 For more information click here

-Federal Government – First Home Loan Deposit Scheme: The recently elected Coalition government has also promised to help first homebuyers get into the property market with a deposit as low as 5%.
+Federal Government – First Home Loan Deposit Scheme: Helps first homebuyers get into the property market with a deposit as low as 5%.
 They will do this by providing a government guarantee for 15% of the loan.
 The scheme is designed to help buyers enter the market sooner, and to avoid having to pay costly mortgage lenders insurance.
-For more information click here
+From July 1, 2022 the scheme will be limited to 35,000 buyers per year, and applies for purchases up to $700,000 in Brisbane.
+For more information click here.

 A few last important tips.
 Keep emotions under control particularly if you are buying your property at auction.
 Stress can have a huge impact on your actions, particularly in a high-pressure situation.
 Make sure you make an informed decision to avoid spending more than you can afford on a property that you doesn’t necessarily suit!